dufourc1/Parallel-and-High-Performance-Computing/README.md

-# Parallel and High Performance Computing class
+# Projects for the Parallel and High Performance Computing class

 - First graded homework: poisson problem with MPI.
 - Second graded homework: poisson problem with CUDA.